derisen/iframe-auth-sample/msal-iframe-docs.md

 # iframe usage scenarios

-MSAL.js can be used with iframed applications under restricted conditions.
+MSAL.js can be used with iframed applications under restricted conditions:

 * You **cannot** iframe the Azure AD login UX itself, as the service will refuse to render it and your app will receive an `X-FRAME OPTIONS DENY` error.
 This restriction is due to prevent [clickjacking attacks](https://owasp.org/www-community/attacks/Clickjacking).
+    * Credential Entry
+    * Consent
 * You **cannot** use [redirect APIs](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/initialization.md#redirect-apis) in an iframed msal app; user interactions with the IdP must be handled via popups (see [below]())
-* You can use [single-sign on](https://docs.microsoft.com/azure/active-directory/develop/msal-js-sso) between iframed and parent msal apps running on the same domain
-* You can use [single-sign on](https://docs.microsoft.com/azure/active-directory/develop/msal-js-sso) between iframed and parent msal apps running on different domains if both apps are owned or managed (see [below]())
+* You can use [single-sign on](https://docs.microsoft.com/azure/active-directory/develop/msal-js-sso) between iframed and parent msal apps running on the same domain **and** on different domains if both apps are owned or managed (see [below]())

 > :information_source: Azure AD B2C offers an [embedded sign-in experience](https://docs.microsoft.com/azure/active-directory-b2c/embedded-login) (public preview), which allows rendering custom login UX in an iframe.
 See the sample.

 ## Browser restrictions

 Because Azure AD session cookies within an iframe are considered [3rd party cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#third-party_cookies), certain browsers (for example Safari or Chrome in incognito mode with 3rd party cookies disabled) either block or clear these cookies.
-This will affect single sign-out experience for iframed apps as they will not have access to IdP session cookies.
+This will affect single sign-on experience for iframed apps as they will not have access to IdP session cookies.

 Additionally, when 3rd party cookies are disabled, the app in the iframe will not have access to local or session storage.
 MSAL.js will fallback to in-memory storage in this case (can store auth state in cookie then?).